 The ValorStat is a new control feature available on selected Valor models.
 It automatically adjusts the burning rate to match the heat requirement of the room.
 You select the temperature level you desire on the conveniently located dial and the heater regulates itself, burning as low or high as needed to keep an even room temperature.
 By contrast, conventional thermostats regulate heat by turning burners on and off rather than up or down.
 This results in fluctuating room temperatures and a fire effect that is unnatural and erratic to say the least.
 The ValorStat feature is exclusive on Valor.

 How does radiant heat figure in the Comfort Zone?

 From the warming rays of the sun to the embers of a hot open fire or glowing stove, people have enjoyed the soothing sensation of radiant heat since the beginning of time.
 Valor fireplaces are designed to provide the maximum amount of forward focussed radiant heat, up to 40% of total heater output.
 By comparison, a central warm air furnace delivers no radiant heat.
 Besides the superior feel of the heat, advantages of radiant heat include - faster heat, warmer floors, walls, and furniture.
 It is also quieter as there is no fan running.
 You will also feel more comfortable at lower room air temperature settings, providing further opportunity for energy savings.

 Valor fireplace heaters are so effective at producing both radiant and convected heat that a blower will not do a lot to improve your comfort.
 Blowers cannot deliver radiant heat nor will they influence air circulation much beyond the immediate area of the fireplace.

-There are three types of fireplaces used for separate applications specific to each home.
+There are several types of fireplaces used for separate applications specific to each home.
 To learn more about each application click here.